san-sei/documents/content/en/docs/for_administrators/on-premises-deployment/dedicated_deployment_options.md

 - RAM: 8 GB
 - Hard Drive: 50 GB

+In the above specifications, when deployed in a Windows Server environment, the application is installed within a virtual machine or VMware, and the mentioned specifications refer to the allocated hardware within the virtual environment.

 ### Cluster Deployment

 For larger-scale deployments requiring high availability and scalability,